 Short-term Care Quality

-Sadly, this facility only earned a grade of D for its short-term care grade, which is actually one of its better category grades.
-Our short-term care grades are arguably more important for folks needing a nursing home for rehabilitation.
-Rehabilitation typically mandates more highly-skilled nursing.
-This includes not merely nursing services, but also physical and respiratory therapy, as well as other forms of therapy.
-Given its weak rating in this category, we weren't shocked to find that this place offered substantially fewer registered nurse and physical therapist hours per patient than most nursing homes.
-Lastly, we considered the percentage of residents who were able to return to the community from this facility.
-We found that just 0 percent of this facility's patients returned home.
+As it turns out, this nursing home only earned a grade of D for its short-term care rating, which was actually one of its higher category grades.
+Our short-term care grades are based in part on a nursing home's quantity of highly-skilled nursing services.
+This includes a broad scope of services, spanning from registered nurses to physical and speech therapists, in addition to other forms of therapy.
+With a score this poor for this category, we weren't stunned to discover that this facility was below average in the two key staffing metrics we assess.
+It provided far fewer registered nurse and physical therapist hours per patient than most other facilities.
+Lastly, we looked at the percentage of patients that ultimately were able to return home from this nursing home.
+This nursing home didn't fare well here either.
+In fact, we found that just 0 percent of this facility's residents were able to return home.
+This figure was quite a bit off the national average.

 Does this page answer your questions about Winning Wheels?